Cheapest Liability Car Insurance in Arizona (2026)

 You need to have at least $25,000 per person and $50,000 per accident of bodily injury liability coverage in Arizona.
 You also must have at least $15,000 of property damage liability coverage.

-But liability-only insurance won’t pay to repair or replace your vehicle after an accident.
-Consider full-coverage car insurance for more financial protection, especially if you finance your car.
+But liability-only insurance won’t pay to repair or replace your vehicle after an at-fault accident.
+Consider full-coverage car insurance for more financial protection, especially if you finance your car or have an auto lease.

 The table below lists the coverage you need to legally drive in Arizona.